Creative entrepreneurs have to face many challenges.

 The main channel of communication for the three platforms is email.
 The business owner can send all of their messages from the platform and the clients can answer them without the need to log in anywhere.

 When it comes to Dubsado and HoneyBook, they both offer canned emails, which can be sent automatically after being triggered by certain actions and events.
 Because of that, clients can expect extremely fast responses and polished, visually pleasing messages, often accompanied by additional forms, questionnaires, and even contracts, which can be signed with legally binding signatures.
 This gives off a very professional impression and instills trust.

 In comparison, Zendo’s approach to communication is more personal, encouraging clients to exchange messages in real–time chat, which gives more of a friendly feel.
 All the messages land in the email inbox, so if a client prefers exchanging emails, they can do so as well.

-The chat comes with many features: you can send attachments, write notes, send estimations and accept payment immediately without leaving the chat window.
+The chat comes with more features than a typical one: you can send quotes, payment requests, issue invoices, and most importantly — finalize payments without leaving the chat window.

 All three platforms offer spaces for their clients where they can check on the project status, view exchanged messages, files, forms, invoices, and any other important information pertaining to the case.
 Both HoneyBook and Dubsado offer rich customization options, while Zendo comes with a uniformed look that’s fully in line with the best UX/UI practices.